HOW DOES THE SCHOOL KNOW IF CHILDREN NEED EXTRA HELP?

 · The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class.

-· The school currently has a trained Learning Mentor, Mrs Elly Gormley.
-She has prior experience of nurture group work and supporting children in being ready for learning.
+· The school currently has a Learning Mentor, Mr Jos Ashley.
+He has prior experience of pastoral work and supporting children in being ready for learning.

 · Any additional staff working with vulnerable children requiring support during the school day, will work under the direction of the SENCO.